-Qualitative research is a less structured research methodology used to gain in-depth information about people’s underlying reasoning and motivations.
-The end goal is to develop a deep understanding of a topic, issue, or problem from an individual perspective.
+The end goal is to develop a deep understanding of a topic, issue or problem from an individual perspective.

 Qualitative research is defined as any form of information collection that’s meant to describe, but not predict, as in the case of quantitative research.
-Often qualitative research is used to come up with a hypothesis, which is then tested using quantitative research.
+Qualitative research is often used to come up with a hypothesis, which is then tested using quantitative research.

-Designing a survey when you’re unaware of a group’s general attitudes, opinions, or even words they use to describe your topic is similar to walking across a street blindfolded: You know where you want to go, but it’s dangerous to start your journey without investigating the landscape first.
+Designing a survey when you’re unaware of a group’s general attitudes, opinions or even the words they use to describe your topic is similar to walking across a street blindfolded: you know where you want to go, but it’s dangerous to start your journey without investigating the landscape first.

 Qualitative research is exploratory in nature, helping you understand detailed information about a topic or issue.
 You can then formulate a hypothesis before gathering data that will help you decide whether your hypothesis is correct or incorrect.

-While qualitative research can provide rich, detailed information about a topic or problem, it often is only conducted among a small number of people (or sample) which means that it’s limited to only describing something – qualitative research can’t help you make a decision or come to a conclusion.
-So while qualitative research can help you understand how people are describing the packaging design of your product, it isn’t able to give you insight on which packaging design is more appealing.
+Although qualitative research can provide rich, detailed information about a topic or problem, it is often only conducted among a small number of people (or sample), which means that it’s limited to only describing something – qualitative research can’t help you make a decision or come to a conclusion.
+So while qualitative research can help you understand how people are describing the packaging design of your product, it can’t offer you an insight into which packaging design is more appealing.

-Let’s say you are creating a restaurant feedback survey with the end goal of identifying and improving upon your restaurant’s weak points.
-You may decide to ask respondents to rate their level of satisfaction with your restaurant’s customer service, menu selection, and food quality.
+Let’s imagine you are creating a restaurant feedback survey with the end goal of identifying and improving upon your restaurant’s weak points.
+You may decide to ask respondents to rate their level of satisfaction with your restaurant’s customer service, menu selection and food quality.

 Additionally, qualitative research can inform you of which specific words you should be using to be more relatable to your respondents.
 As a restaurateur, you’re probably familiar with the term POS or point-of-sale system, but many of your respondents will be unfamiliar with that term.
 Some initial qualitative research can help you refine which terms your respondents or customers commonly use and which one will go over their heads.

 Qualitative research takes many forms.
-Here’s a quick look at a few ways that you can collect qualitative data:
+Here’s a quick look at a few ways in which that you can collect qualitative data:

-Interviews: Interviews collect in-depth content in a one-on-one setting that can be used to better understand a topic or issue.
-Let’s say you were planning on conducting a survey measuring worker satisfaction in your company.
+Interviews collect in-depth content in a one-on-one setting that can be used to better understand a topic or issue.
+Let’s imagine you were planning to conduct a survey measuring worker satisfaction in your company.

-Before creating your survey, it could be beneficial to conduct interviews to gain some context of the company culture, working conditions, and other concerns that are specific to your company or area.
-Interviews also give you the opportunity to ask follow-up questions, read body language, and pick up on other subtle cues that a more quantitative research method might not.
+Before creating your survey, it could be beneficial to conduct interviews to glean some context about the company culture, working conditions and other concerns that are specific to your company or area.
+Interviews also give you the opportunity to ask follow-up questions, read body language and pick up on other subtle cues that a more quantitative research method might not.
 In addition to learning more about a topic, interviews can also be used to create case studies and gather expert opinions.

-Case studies: Your clients can be your number one selling point.
-Think about the popularity of Yelp or reviews on Amazon: Many consider third party reviews before they decide what product to purchase or which restaurant to go to.
+Your clients can be your number one selling point.
+Think about the popularity of Yelp or reviews on Amazon: many consider third party reviews before they decide which product to purchase or which restaurant to go to.
 Gathering positive referrals or getting your most loyal customers to provide “their story” creates valuable content for winning over potential clients and other customers.

 Conducting in-depth interviews with customers often creates the most compelling case studies.
-Alternatively, you can collect these stories by adding an open-ended question in your survey and using the responses you receive (though remember to always request to use a customer’s statements before placing their private comments in the public eye).
+Alternatively, you can collect these stories by adding an open-ended question in your survey and using the responses you receive (but remember always to ask permission to use a customer’s statements before placing their private comments in the public eye).

-Focus groups: Usually done in person or online, a focus group asks a small group of people to discuss their thoughts on a given subject.
+Usually taking place in person or online, a focus group asks a small group of people to discuss their thoughts on a given subject.
 A focus group allows you to gauge the reactions of a small number of your target audience in a controlled but free-flowing group discussion.
 This form of research is a great way to test how your target audience would perceive a new product or marketing strategy.

-Open-ended survey questions: Most often taking the form of a text box in a survey, open-ended questions allow your respondents to provide a unique answer (as opposed to providing a list of predetermined responses to select from).
-This approach gives respondents the freedom to say exactly what they feel about a topic, which provides you with exploratory data that may reveal unforeseen opportunities, issues, or quotes.
+Most often taking the form of a textbox in a survey, open-ended questions allow your respondents to provide a unique answer (as opposed to providing a list of predetermined responses to select from).
+This approach gives respondents the freedom to say exactly what they feel about a topic, which provides you with exploratory data that may reveal unforeseen opportunities, issues or quotes.
 You can then use this information to support the hard numbers you’ve collected in the survey.
-Often it is these quotes or examples that create more powerful statements than many averages and percentages.
+It is often these quotes or examples that create more powerful statements than many averages and percentages.

-Observational research: This approach involves observing customers or people in their actual element.
+This approach involves observing customers or people in their actual element.
 A perfect example would be watching shoppers while they visit your store.
 How long does it take them to find what they are looking for?
 Do they look comfortable interacting with your staff?
 Where do they go first, second?
 When do they leave without making a purchase?
-These real-world observations can lead you to findings that more direct forms of research, like focus groups and interviews, would miss.
+These real-world observations can lead you to findings that more direct forms of research, such as focus groups and interviews, would miss.

-Now that you’ve learned about qualitative research techniques, learn more about quantitative research techniques, or how to marry the two to get better insights from your data!
+Now that you’ve learned about qualitative research techniques, learn more about quantitative research techniques or how to marry the two to gain better insights from your data!

 This article is part of SurveyMonkey’s Surveys 101 project.
 We hope to help more people create smart surveys.
 Learn more about the project and our involvement in the research community.